TawalMc/tawaldevuniverse.hashnode.dev/claybzd4c000108mf4xs12yz5.md

 # Make React prop depends to other props

-I'll share here a trick I used recently (after some research 🤣) to make the existence of a prop (react) value depend on another using TypeScript.

 ## The context

 We have a `Menu` component that can have as children `MenuItem` or a custom react component.